|

 software engineering.
 My current projects span distributed systems,

-enjoy building and studying real software systems and tend to be
+building and studying real software systems and tend to be empirical

-I started at UBC in the Summer of 2013.
-Before this I was working on
+I started at UBC in 2013.
+Before UBC I was working on

 my PhD at the